 Creating an Address Book

-To create an Address Book, you must first have a Data Source to connect it to.
-The data source will have been added in DMA v1.0 either by importing the devices from TMS or importing from a CSV file using the CSV Import Tool available from VQ.
+Creating an Address Book requires a Data Source to connect to.
+Users can add the data source in DMA v1.0 by importing the devices from TMS or from a CSV file using the CSV Import Tool available from VQ.

 Step 1